LAPD has interviewed a potential Harvey Weinstein sexual assault victim

 The movie producer has acknowledged inappropriate behavior, but has “unequivocally denied” any allegations of non-consensual sex, his spokesman said.

-Weinstein, 68, was terminated by The Weinstein Company in the wake of the allegations, though he later offered his resignation.
+Weinstein, 65, was terminated by the Weinstein Co. in the wake of the allegations, though he later offered his resignation.
 ABC News confirmed that he is also pursuing a claim that he was wrongfully fired.

 In addition, he was expelled from the Academy of Motion Picture Arts and Sciences, and the Producers Guild of America has voted to begin termination proceedings against him.
 A final determination will be reached next month.
 On Thursday the board of British Film Institute voted to strip Weinstein of its prestigious BFI Fellowship honor, which he was awarded in 2002.